Google Wave: Wave in a Box

 Wave in a Box is the current server implementation of Apache Wave.
 Currently, there are no demo servers available.

 Crisis and SwellRT

 In 2016, several discussions took place within the Apache Wave community, aiming to tackle the stagnation and crisis state of the project.
-The Apache Software Foundation mentor of Apache Wave, Upayavira, was concerned on the project stagnation, but framed SwellRT (a fork which re-engineered Wave into a backend-as-a-service for building apps) as Wave's potential savior.
+The Apache Software Foundation mentor of Apache Wave, Upayavira, was concerned by the project's stagnation, but framed SwellRT (a fork which re-engineered Wave into a backend-as-a-service for building apps) as Wave's potential savior.
 Eventually, Wave was approved to continue within Apache incubator program, and a copy of SwellRT codebase was placed in the Apache Wave repository in order to grant the Wave community access to it.
 In this regard, Intellectual Property of SwellRT was transferred to the Apache Foundation in 2017.
 Still this was not sufficient to resurrect Wave's developer community, and SwellRT continued as independent project.